Cragsand/streamlink-linux-service/readme.md

 [Install]
 WantedBy=multi-user.target
 ```

-# Give permission to read and write
+# Give permission to read and write in Linux

-Replace crag with your username and adjust paths.
+Replace crag with your username and adjust paths to match yours.

 ```sudo chown -R crag:crag /home/crag/streamlink/logs```